tiodospc/portfolio/index.md

 <b>Software Engineer - Hotmart (jun 2021 - Present)</b>

 <ul>
-<li>React Development: Proficient in building modern and responsive web applications using React.
+<li><b>React Development</b>: Proficient in building modern and responsive web applications using React.
 I implement up-to-date practices and scalable architectures to deliver exceptional user experiences.</li>

-<li>TypeScript: Specialized in using TypeScript to ensure safer, more readable, and maintainable code.
+<li><b>TypeScript</b>: Specialized in using TypeScript to ensure safer, more readable, and maintainable code.
 I make the most of the benefits of static type systems to reduce errors and increase code quality.</li>

-<li>Jest Testing: Experienced in creating and running automated tests using Jest, ensuring the robustness and reliability of the developed code.</li>
+<li><b>Jest Testing</b>: Experienced in creating and running automated tests using Jest, ensuring the robustness and reliability of the developed code.</li>
 </ul>

 <b>Front-end Developer - Compasso UOL (feb 2019 - jul 2021)</b>